-From the vantage point of many CEOs and senior executives, the enterprise view is functional, like this:
+From the vantage point of many CEOs and senior executives, the enterprise is viewed functionally, like this:

 There is the board, the exec team, all of the line departments and some staff departments that provide shared services.
 These operate in a functional hierarchy.

-But the structural-functional view is insufficient for today’s leadership context.
+But this structural-functional view is insufficient for today’s leadership context.
 Operating from a structural-functional paradigm, a leader can underestimate the integrated nature of things.
 This is risky in a world of accelerating digital change.
 When In the Loop, a leader thinks differently about the enterprise.
 The enterprise is comprised of multiple systems.
-These systems operate in natural hierarchies.
+These systems operate in naturalhierarchies.

 The highest level of the hierarchy is the ecosystem.
 The ecosystem decides (based on target customer needs and market dynamics) whether your enterprise has won the right to survive and thrive.
 Inside the ecosystem is your enterprise, which is itself a system.
-Like nested dolls, the enterprise system is governed my a mission, a vision and cultural values; then meta systems; then operating systems.
+Like nested dolls, the enterprise system is governed by a virtuous vision, a clear mission and cultural values; then meta systems; then operating systems.

 It looks like this:

 Day to day operations of the business occur inside the operating systems.
 The product discovery system discovers new customer-perceived product value.
-Product management improves customer value by enhancing existing products.
+The product management system improves existing customer value by enhancing existing products.
 They are different.
 The accounting system manages the flow of money into, out of and through the company.
 The cash management system ensures there is sufficient cash in the business, through funding efforts and cash conservation.
-They too are different.
 The human resources system manages the talent lifecycle.
 The revenue engine drives profitable growth in customer acquisition, retention and expansion.
 The control system manages the legal, compliance, security and privacy risks of the business, often leveraging insurance to mitigate these risks.
-And the corporate development system pursues opportunities for M&A. If your company has significant physical operations, then a physical operations system would be added as well.
+And the corporate development system pursues opportunities for M&A. If your company has significant physical operations, then a physical operations system exists as well.

 Above the operating systems are the meta systems.
-The only purpose of meta systems is to supply leverage to the operating systems.
+The only purpose of a meta system is to supply leverage to the operating systems.
 If a meta system does not provide leverage to operating systems, it is worse than irrelevant — it is an obstacle to growth.
 The meta systems include the governance system, the strategy/ planning / architecture system, the culture system, the DataOps system and the engineering system.
-The governance system directly interacts with three operating systems — the accounting, cash management and control systems (and indirectly with all others).
+The governance system directly interacts with one meta system (strategy / planning / architecture) and three operating systems — the accounting, cash management and control systems (and indirectly with all others).
 The strategy / planning /architecture system interacts with all operating and meta systems.
 The culture system does too, though it is especially connected to the HR system.
 As a meta system, the culture system is focused on nurturing the aspirational culture of the enterprise; the human resource system is an operating system focused on managing the talent lifecycle.
 The engineering system interacts with every operating system that maintains enterprise-built technology.
 The DataOps system interacts with all operating systems.

 All systems (both operating and meta) are comprised of domains.
 Domains are managed by domain teams.
-Operating systems can exhibit two-team domains.
-This occurs when an operating domain team conducting human work is paired with a technical domain team (a development team) that is working to automate some of the human activity.
+Operating systems may feature domain teams of three different types — operational, technical or episodic.
+For instance, an operating domain team conducting human work might be paired with a technical domain team (a development team) that is working to automate some of the human activity.